Wolfgang Hoffmann-Riem: Judge of the German Federal Constitutional Court

 In 1999 the German Social Democratic Party (SPD) nominated the politically unaffiliated scholar Hoffman-Riem as judge of the Federal Constitutional Court, and he was subsequently elected by the Bundesrat.
 His scope of responsibility encompassed, inter alia, freedom of speech, freedom of the press, freedom of assembly, general protection of privacy, protection of personal information, and competition law.
 In the aftermath of the terrorist attacks on September 11, 2001, he authored a series of decisions that gave rise to spirited public debate, including those on freedom of assembly and the relationship between freedom and security (for example, decisions on sweeping wiretapping powers ["Großen Lauschangriff"], wiretapping using foreign trade law or general police regulations, profiling, online searches, automated recording of car license plates, and data retention.)
 While recognizing the need for the state to ensure public safety, the Constitutional Court held that guarantees afforded by the rule of law may not be ignored and governmental power must be limited, and even in the face of perceived threats, it is paramount that the principles of proportionality and certainty in the application of law be respected and procedural safeguards be maintained.
 In these decisions (for example, in the ruling dealing with online searches), the Constitutional Court dealt extensively with developments in current technology that have long been the subject of Hoffmann-Riem's research.

 Honors

 In 2008 the German Federal President bestowed on Hoffmann-Riem the Order of Merit of the Federal Republic of Germany.

 Hoffmann-Riem holds the Grand Cross of Merit with Star and Shoulder Ribbon, which was awarded to him by the Federal President in 2008.
 He is also the recipient of the Emil von Sauer Prize.
-In 2024, he was awarded an honorary doctorate by the Pontifícia Universidade Católica do Rio Grande do Sul.
+In 2024, he was awarded an honorary doctorate by the Pontifícia Universidade Católica of Brazil.